 Rare Diseases Sweden was founded in 1998 and has steadily grown in size and success, making rare diseases increasingly known.
 We initiated the very first Rare Disease Day on the leap day 29 February 2008, a day that is now celebrated in almost 100 different countries.
-We have also initiated the foundation of Centers of Rare Diseases now present at university hospitals across Sweden.
+We are also one of the initiators of the Centers of Rare Diseases present at university hospitals across Sweden.
 We work diligently to spread awareness, influence political decision making and improve healthcare for people living with rare diseases.

 A rare disease is any disease that affects a small percentage of the population, is often of genetic origin, and is present throughout a person’s life, although symptoms may appear later in life.
 In Europe, a disease is defined as rare when it affects less than 1 in 2 000 citizens.
 In Sweden, the definition of a rare disease is defined as rare when it affects 1 in 10 000 individuals.

 While a disease in itself can be rare, there is an estimated total of over 7 000 rare diseases.
 In Sweden, it has been estimated that rare diseases represent 5 % of the population, making it just as prevalent as some of our most known diseases.

 Rare diseases are characterized by a diversity of signs and symptoms.
 As such, living with a rare disease often involves a set of complex needs for support and treatment throughout the lifespan.
 The public healthcare system often fails to provide the adequate quality of care.
 This has tremendous impact on the quality of life, not only for the person diagnosed with a rare disease, but also their families, friends, caretakers, and society.